 Most travelers don’t know that there are lots and lots of day trips from Athens.
-For many who come from abroad Athens is a 2 to 3 day destination for them.
-However there are tons of things to do in Athens.
+You can include that in your trip to Greece.
+For many who come from abroad, Athens is a 2 to 3-day destination for them.

-So, before hoping on the next ferry to the amazing Greek islands, give more time to explore Athens and whitewashed beaches of Mainland Greece.
-Yes, you read it right!
+So, before hopping on the next ferry to the fabulous Greek islands, give more time to explore Athens and whitewashed beaches of Mainland Greece.

 Athens is a great base to experience vacations all over Attica region.

-This includes great beaches, mountains, ancient Greek monuments, museums, hundreds of outdoor activities, bars, great restaurants and top street food.
+That includes excellent beaches, mountains, ancient Greek monuments, museums, hundreds of outdoor activities, bars, great restaurants, and top street food.

 How to receive the best from your Day Trips from Athens

-As in many European countries where English is their second language and street signs follow along, renting a car is an option.
-If you have time only for Athens then simply book a tour either via GetYourGuide or Urban Adventures.
+As in many European countries where English is their second language, and street signs follow along, renting a car is an option.

-Both will serve you really well, not to mention the time you will save trying to find out which of the things you want to taste/visit is available or not when you are in the city (that is a major hint to know).
+Both will serve you well, not to mention the time you will save trying to find out which of the things you want to taste/visit is available or not when you are in the city (that is a significant hint to know).

 Temple of Poseidon and Cape Sounion for culture and swimming